 EU MiCA CASP status by exchange — the Exchange Atlas regulatory matrix

 This is the neutral, primary-source matrix the big comparison sites leave out: which major cryptocurrency exchanges hold a confirmed EU MiCA Crypto-Asset Service Provider (CASP) authorisation, where, and how to verify it yourself.
 A CASP licence from one EU/EEA member state passports across all 27 EU states plus the EEA.
-"Verified" means our research confirmed a full CASP authorisation against the ESMA-register angle; "pending" means we found no confirmed full authorisation at the search date — an honest "unverified", not a claim that the exchange is unlicensed.
-Authorisations change; always confirm the live entry before relying on it.
+"Verified" means a full CASP authorisation confirmed against the ESMA register and the issuing national authority; "restricted" means the exchange holds a CASP authorisation but is not cleanly serving EU retail clients right now (an operating restriction or a voluntary EU wind-down); "not authorised" means no full CASP authorisation is on the register.
+The EU-wide MiCA transitional period ended on 1 July 2026 — from that date, serving EU clients without a CASP authorisation is a breach of EU law.
+Authorisations change weekly; always confirm the live entry before relying on it.

-Status as of 23 June 2026.
-Source basis: ESMA interim MiCA register and the issuing national competent authority.
+Status as of 8 July 2026, one week after the 1 July 2026 end of the MiCA transitional period.
+Source basis: the ESMA interim MiCA register and the issuing national competent authority (CSSF Luxembourg, MFSA Malta, Central Bank of Ireland, FMA Austria).
 Verify the current entry before relying on it.

 What MiCA authorisation actually means

-MiCA entered into application on 30 December 2024, and the EU-wide transitional 'grandfathering' period ends on 1 July 2026.
-After that date, providing crypto-asset services to EU clients without a CASP authorisation is a breach of EU law.
-A CASP licence granted by one EU/EEA member state passports across all 27 EU states plus the EEA, which is why an exchange may be authorised 'via Malta' yet legally serve clients across the whole bloc.
+MiCA entered into application on 30 December 2024, and the EU-wide transitional 'grandfathering' period ended on 1 July 2026 with no extension.
+From that date, providing crypto-asset services to EU clients without a CASP authorisation is a breach of EU law.
+A CASP licence granted by one EU/EEA member state passports across all 27 EU states plus the EEA, which is why an exchange may be authorised 'via Malta' or 'via Austria' yet legally serve clients across the whole bloc.

-As of May 2026, our research recorded roughly 204 entities authorised across all CASP service categories, of which 14 were centralised exchanges with full CASP authorisation.
 A CASP authorisation is a meaningful consumer-protection signal — it brings capital, custody, conduct and disclosure obligations — but it is not a guarantee against loss, and it does not exempt an exchange from each country's national advertising rules.
 That is why crypto promotion across the EU remains restricted rather than free, even for a fully licensed exchange.
+Around 200-plus entities are now authorised across all CASP service categories on the ESMA register; because that count churns weekly, check ESMA's own file for the current number rather than trusting a fixed figure in any article.

 How to verify a CASP authorisation yourself

 Treat any 'MiCA-compliant' marketing claim as unverified until you find the entry.
-The authoritative source is the ESMA interim MiCA register, which lists authorised CASPs as supplied by national competent authorities; it is published at weekly intervals and is being integrated into ESMA's IT systems through mid-2026.
+The authoritative source is the ESMA interim MiCA register, published as downloadable files (authorised CASPs, plus a separate list of non-compliant entities) supplied by national competent authorities and refreshed at weekly intervals as ESMA integrates it into its IT systems through mid-2026.
 Cross-check the exchange's legal entity name — not just its brand — because a group may operate several entities, and only the authorised one carries the licence.

-Then confirm with the issuing national authority: the MFSA in Malta, the CSSF in Luxembourg or the Central Bank of Ireland, for example.
-A passported CASP licence is EU-wide, but the authorisation is held by a specific entity in a specific member state.
+Then confirm with the issuing national authority: the MFSA in Malta, the CSSF in Luxembourg, the Central Bank of Ireland, or the FMA in Austria.
+A passported CASP licence is EU-wide, but the authorisation is held by a specific entity in a specific member state, and — as KuCoin shows — a national regulator can attach conditions that limit what the entity may actually do.
 If you cannot find the entity on the ESMA register or the national authority's list, do not rely on a marketing claim alone.

-The matrix above and the list below reflect what our research could confirm against the ESMA-register angle at the search date.
-Authorisations change — treat this as a sourced snapshot to verify, not a static fact, and always check the live ESMA register entry yourself before you deposit.
+The matrix above groups the ten major exchanges we track by their current EU MiCA standing.
+Authorisations and operating conditions change — treat this as a sourced July 2026 snapshot to verify, not a static fact, and always check the live ESMA register entry yourself before you deposit.

 Frequently asked questions